WasmEdge/docs/docs/start/install.md

 #### Install for all users

 WasmEdge is installed in the `$HOME/.wasmedge` directory by default.
 You can install it into a system directory such as `/usr/local` to make it available to all users.
 To specify an install directory, run the `install.sh` script with the `-p` flag.
-You will need to run the following commands as the `root` user or `sudo` since they are written into the system directories:
+You will need to run the following commands as the `root` user or `sudo` since they are written into the system directories,

 ```bash
 curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash -s -- -p /usr/local